mitmh2025/radio/README.md

   device.
 Use the MAC address as the device name and set Device profile to "radio".
 Copy the "Access token" from the credentials page, then use the `provision` command in the radio serial console to store the access token.
-* Storage format: The radio's onboard flash storage is unformatted by default.
-  Run `format` from the serial console.
 * WHEP (WebRTC) URL: In ThingsBoard, open the device, go to Attributes, choose Shared Attributes, and create a key called `whep_url`.
 You can use `https://radio.mitmh2025.com/music/whep` as the value for testing.